SachiraGayan/OCRApp/README.md

-# OCRApp is text recognition application which use to extract text from hard copy document.
+# OCRApp is Text Recognition Application which use to extract text from hard copy document.